xtrm0/csd-blog/website/content/2024/oblivious-maps.md

 [^infoconstant]: The failure probability is negligible in the stash size - the probability of the stash becoming larger than K after an operation is  \\( o(2^{-K}) \\) [\[1\]](#cite).

-[^readpathoram]: I suggest reading the PathORAM paper [\[1\]](#cite) for more details on why the stack size is kept constant, how initialization works, and the recursive ORAM technique used to store the positions of all the addresses.
+[^readpathoram]: I suggest reading the PathORAM paper [\[1\]](#cite) for more details on why the stack size is kept constant, how initialization works, and the recursive ORAM technique used to keep track of the positions of all the addresses.

 [^btwnotonlyexternalmemory]: This locality-friendly layout is useful also in the scenario where we don't have a disk, since it can also translate to RAM pages that don't need to be cached, or it can also make trees with smaller nodes fit in CPU cache lines directly.